 According to the critics, those who defend double standards in research ethics consider research subjects in low-income countries to be vulnerable, i.e. to be persons who live and suffer under terrible, unchanging conditions, and towards whom outsiders have no obligation.
 If the same defenders had viewed these persons as they are, instead – i.e. susceptible, victims of "fallen vulnerability" who can be helped – these researchers and their sponsors would no longer be able to turn a blind eye and assert that this misery is fully outside their sphere of responsibility (Kottow, 2003).

 If nothing else, this criticism illustrates some of the flaws associated with minimalistic views of vulnerability, when used in parts of the world in which people do not benefit from the mechanisms of protection that exist in a state governed by the rule of law.
 At the same time, the potential for protection is also made clear through an understanding that combines vulnerability as an unalterable aspect of being human with alterable forms of vulnerability (susceptibility) where action can be taken to change the situation.
 Consequently it also appears to be possible to declare vulnerability as a universal principle, and thus also ensure that it is not misused in order to legitimise the use of double moral standards in research ethics.

-Vulnerable groups often include children, ethnic groups/minorities, persons with a limited lifespan, persons suffering from dementia, persons with mental disorders, abusers of drugs and alcohol and persons with disabilities.
+Vulnerable groups often include children, ethnic groups/minorities, persons with a limited lifespan, persons suffering from dementia, persons with mental disorders and persons with disabilities.

 This article has been translated from Norwegian by Cristina Pulido Ulvang, Akasie språktjenester AS.